 Good Friday, and the most famous wrongly accused man in history

 Jesus is the most famous wrongly accused and wrongly convicted person in history, and his death holds lessons for modern men and women.

 It is well to remember that with Jesus, the mob used the state to carry out its vile deed on Good Friday.
 God allowed his son to be tried, convicted, and executed by the state in order to make a critical point.
-Being subjected to a criminal act by individuals acting on their own would not have manifested the community's rejection of the Messiah.
+Being subjected to a vile deed by individuals acting on their own would not have manifested the community's rejection of the Messiah.
 The Divine Plan recognized that, all other things being equal, misconduct by the state in punishing an innocent is qualitatively different from, and more significant than, misconduct by persons acting on their own.
-That is one of the bases for celebrated English jurist William Blackstone's assertion that it is better that ten guilty men escape punishment than that one innocent suffer at the hands of the state.
+That, of course, is one of the bases for celebrated English jurist William Blackstone's assertion that it is better that ten guilty men escape punishment than that one innocent suffer at the hands of the state.